DualRAG: A Dual-Process Approach to Integrate Reasoning and Retrieval for Multi-Hop Question Answering: DualRAG

 DualRAG is compatible with LLMs of various parameter scales, where stronger models yield better performance but also incur disproportionately higher computational costs~\cite{scaling-laws}.
 Consequently, while smaller models significantly reduce computational costs, their performance may degrade due to limited capacity.

 To mitigate this, we construct a specialized dataset to fine-tune smaller models and enhance their capabilities.
-Using Qwen2.5-72B-Instruct~\cite{model/qwen2.5}, we apply DualRAG to generate 5,000 complete trajectories from the training sets of HotpotQA~\cite{benchmark/hotpotqa}, 2WikiMultihopQA~\cite{benchmark/2wikimultihop}, and MuSiQue~\cite{benchmark/musique}.
-From these trajectories, we derive targeted training data to enhance three key capabilities.
-(1) \textbf{Reasoner}: Smaller models struggle to determine when to retrieve.
-To address this, we use the teacher model’s outputs as supervision, enabling the student model to learn explicit retrieval triggers.
-(2) \textbf{Entity Identifier}: Smaller models often produce redundant or ineffective queries.
-To refine this, we employ a cross-encoder model for entity linking, aligning key entities with labeled entities and removing redundancies.
-(3) \textbf{Knowledge Summarizer}: Smaller models struggle to identify implicit connections between retrieved documents and the question.
-To address this, we assign summarization labels based on whether a document belongs to the ground truth set.
+Using Qwen2.5-72B-Instruct~\cite{model/qwen2.5}, we apply DualRAG to generate 5,000 complete reasoning trajectories from the training sets of HotpotQA~\cite{benchmark/hotpotqa}, 2WikiMultihopQA~\cite{benchmark/2wikimultihop}, and MuSiQue~\cite{benchmark/musique}.
+We then filter these trajectories, retaining only those that lead to correct answers.
+From the filtered data, we derive a targeted initial training dataset aimed at improving three key components: the Reasoner, the Entity Identifier, and the Knowledge Summarizer.

+Subsequently, we conduct a detailed analysis of the dataset and perform the following post-processing.
+(1) Entity Identifier: Even the large teacher model sometimes generates redundant or ineffective queries.
+To refine these, we employ a cross-encoder model to compute similarity between identified entities, perform entity linking, and remove redundant entities.
+This reduces unnecessary retrieval operations and lowers context overhead.
+(2) Knowledge Summarizer: Although the large model produces accurate summaries in most cases, it occasionally omits key information in multi-hop reasoning scenarios due to difficulty in identifying implicit connections between retrieved documents and the question.
+To remedy this, we compare model-generated summaries with ground-truth documents to ensure latent information is preserved, thereby enhancing knowledge integration integrity and reasoning accuracy.

 Table~\ref{sft-statistic} presents dataset statistics.
 Fine-tuning on this dataset enables our method to transition to more compact, computationally efficient models while preserving its core advantages.